 A System of Book editing shortcuts

-But what if taking one online writing class could make you less dependent on editors, sharpen your skills and instincts, and help you to save money?
+But what if taking one online writing class could make you less dependent on editors, sharpen your skills and instincts, and help you to save time and money?

-In Book Editing Blueprint, your mission is to learn how to do a thorough developmental and line edit, to clean up your manuscript, and to create a solid action plan.
-By the end of this course, you’ll have prepared a detailed editorial report outlining your book’s strengths, weaknesses, and strategies to fix the problems, and will be armed with a simple self-editing checklist to guide you through your revisions.
+In Book Editing Blueprint, your mission is to learn how to do a thorough developmental edit, line edit, and copyedit and to create a solid action plan.
+By the end of this course, you'll have prepared a detailed editorial report outlining your book's strengths, weaknesses, and strategies to fix the problems, and will be armed with a simple self-editing checklist to guide you through your revisions.